jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 #### Write the checkpoint in order to analyze the results without going through the actual synthesis process.

 Select File > Checkpoint > Write to save the processed design so it can be opened later for further analysis.
-A dialog box will appear showing the default name of the file in the current project directory.Click OK.
+A dialog box will appear showing the default name of the file in the current project directory.
+Click OK.

 ### Read the Checkpoints: Read the previously saved checkpoint (checkpoint_1) in order to analyze the results without going through the actual synthesis process.